Factors such as weak thigh muscles, excessive pronation, and tight leg muscles and tendons can cause pain in the front part of the knee.

 Running is avoided until it can be done without pain.
 Ice applied to the affected area, nonsteroidal anti-inflammatory drugs (NSAIDs), and temporary use of a knee sleeve or elastic support also help.
 Other exercises, such as riding an exercise bike (with high seat position, low repetition, and low resistance) or swimming, can be done to protect the knee and maintain physical fitness during recovery.
 Exercises to strengthen and balance the muscles in the back (hamstrings) and front (quadriceps) of the thigh are helpful.

-In runner’s knee, stretching before exercise can help balance the abnormal forces caused by tight muscles and reduce injury.
+In runner’s knee, stretching before exercise seems to help balance the abnormal forces caused by tight muscles and reduce injury.

 A shoe insert can help correct excessive pronation.